Erin Entrada Kelly: Career

 Kelly started her career as a journalist for the American Press and worked as an editor for Thrive Magazine for several years before relocating to the Northeast.

 Her debut novel, Blackbird Fly, was published by HarperCollins Greenwillow Books in 2015 and won a Golden Kite Award honor from the Society of Children's Book Writers and Illustrators and an honor award from APALA.
 She won the 2016 Children's Asian/Pacific American Awards for Literature for her second novel, The Land of Forgotten Girls.
 Kelly has also published numerous short stories for adults and worked as a book publicist with Smith Publicity in Cherry Hill, NJ.

-Kelly's third novel, Hello, Universe — the story of a missing middle-school boy and the group of friends who set out to rescue him — received the 2018 Newbery Medal, among other honors.

-Kelly's 2024 book The First State of Being won the Newbery Medal and was a finalist for the National Book Award for Young People's Literature.

-Kelly is also the author and illustrator of the Maybe, Maybe Marisol Rainey series.
+Kelly's third novel, Hello, Universe, received the 2018 Newbery Medal, among other honors.
+Her 2024 book The First State of Being won the Newbery Medal and was a finalist for the National Book Award for Young People's Literature.
+She is also the author and illustrator of the Maybe Maybe Marisol Rainey series.

 Kelly has cited Judy Blume as her greatest influence.